alexthemaster/moonlight/tutorials/creatingTasks.md

 ## Creating tasks

-A task is a piece of code that runs at a given time / periodically (using cron).
+A task is a piece of code that runs at a given time or periodically (using cron).

-For creating a cron, you can head over to [crontab.guru](https://crontab.guru) - we also support the non-standard's! (@yearly, @annually, @monthly, @weekly, @daily and @hourly)
+To create a cron, you can head over to [crontab.guru](https://crontab.guru) - we also support the non-standards! (@yearly, @annually, @monthly, @weekly, @daily and @hourly)

 To get started with tasks, just add a file in your `tasks` folder and use the following example for JavaScript: